 Our Action Plan for delivering a gender-inclusive workplace covers eliminating systemic and cultural barriers including identifying pay gaps, flexible leave arrangements for all our people and tackling everyday sexism.

-Larry Marshall, our Chief Executive, is a member of the MCC STEM (Science, Technology, Engineering and Maths) group which is looking at ways to increase the number of women in STEM.
+Larry Marshall, our Chief Executive, is a member of the CCC STEM (Science, Technology, Engineering and Maths) group which is looking at ways to increase the number of women in STEM.

-In June of 2020, CSIRO achieved Gold Employer Status through the Australian Workplace Equality Index (AWEI) on the assessment of our LGBTIQ+ inclusion activities for the 2019 calendar year.
+For the last two years, CSIRO achieved Gold Employer Status through the Australian Workplace Equality Index (AWEI) on the assessment of our LGBTIQ+ inclusion activities for the 2019 and 2020 calendar years.
 The AWEI sets a comparative benchmark on LGBTIQ+ workplace inclusion for employers across all sectors.
 It compares organisations across a broad range of equality metrics, including policy, culture and training.

-This is the highest AWEI achievement obtained by CSIRO over three consecutive years and demonstrates the significant leap in LGBTIQ+ inclusion we have taken since 2017.
+This is the highest AWEI achievement obtained by CSIRO over four consecutive years and demonstrates the significant leap in LGBTIQ+ inclusion we have taken since 2017.

 Pride@CSIRO is a professional network and social community for LGBTQI+ identifying employees and allies.
 The network promotes and drives the inclusion of LGBTQI+ employees by; raising awareness, supporting peers and challenging discrimination.
-Pride@CSIRO actively contributes to building a safe and welcoming workplace culture where people can bring their whole selves to work.
+Pride@CSIRO actively contributes to building a safe and welcoming workplace culture that celebrates the multiple aspects of diversity which form identities and experiences, so we can all bring our whole selves to work.